astronomer/docs/astro/cli/install-cli.md

     brew update
     ```

-2. Run one of the following commands to install the latest version of the Astro CLI, or install a specific version of the Astro CLI:
+2. To install the latest version of the Astro CLI, run the following command:

     ```sh
     brew install astro
     ```
+3. To install a specific version of the Astro CLI, run the following command:

     ```sh
     brew install astro@<major.minor.patch-version>
     ```

-3. Run the following command to verify the correct Astro CLI version was installed:
+4. Run the following command to verify the correct Astro CLI version was installed:

     ```sh
     astro version